What is AuDHD Executive Dysfunction? It’s Not Laziness

 How to Bypass the Block (Low-Energy Hacks)

-Managing AuDHD executive dysfunction isn’t about finding a magic “cure” but about building a toolkit of low-energy strategies that work with your brain, not against it.
-These “hacks” are designed to artificially create the conditions your brain needs to initiate action.
+Managing AuDHD executive dysfunction is not about finding a magic “cure.”
+It is about building a toolkit of low-energy strategies that work with your brain, not against it.
+These “hacks” artificially create the conditions your brain needs to initiate action.

 Body Doubling & Virtual Coworkers